8 Major Problems in “Is Divorce The Right Answer?” Focus on the Family by Angela Bisignano

 But for many other people, divorce is the best solution, and staying married “for the sake of the children” (as it is so often stated) is not the wiser path.
 When a marriage is cruel, demeaning, or intensely lonely, divorce opens new opportunities to build a better life.
 The details of such unhappy marriages are often shocking.
 I met one couple who had not talked to each other in three years; they just passed notes back and forth.
 One man went to bed fully clothed every night for years, sending a not so subtle message to his wife beside him in the bed.
 Others brought lovers into the home when the spouse was away.
 In some marriages, in-laws invaded the home at all hours, leading one man to say, “She was never mine!” -Dr. Judith Wallerstein, Second Chances: Men, Women and Children, A Decade after Divorce, p. xxxiv (Originally published 1989.
 Referenced Kindle edition, 2018)

-Quote 8: Wallerstein In 1989, Wallerstein mentioned the lack of comparison studies between unhappy families and divorced families.
-But in the 1990s, such studies became available and the gave evidence of the damage done to kids who are brought up in these distressed homes.
+In 1989, Wallerstein mentioned the lack of comparison studies between unhappy families and divorced families.
+But in the 1990s, such studies became available and gave evidence of the damage done to kids who are brought up in these distressed homes.
 She felt divorce was better for kids in these cases.

 “The trouble is, there’s no simple answer… If there’s chronic violence at home, the answer is ‘the sooner the better,’ unrelated to the age of your child.
 By violence I mean physical attack-hitting, kicking, throwing objects-or chronic threats of physical violence.
 Exposure to violence has serious consequences for a child’s development that may last well into adulthood.
 They fear for your safety.
 They fear for themselves and their siblings.
 If there’s repeated high conflict in your marriage, accompanied by yelling, screaming, and pounding the table, then I’d also say the sooner the better… In some high-conflict homes, serious differences between the partners are a recurrent theme in everyday life.”-Judith Wallerstein and Sandra Blakeslee, What About the Kids?
 (New York: Hachette Books, 2010), pp. 127-128.

 Dr. Angela Bisignano is using manipulation, fear, guilt, and obligation here.
-The reality is, for decades, researchers have found that on average it was better for the children when their parents divorced rather than staying in a highly toxic home.
+The reality is, for decades, researchers have found that on average it was better for the children when their parents divorced rather than staying married if the home was toxic.

-Will Dr. Angela Bisignano pay for your kids’ therapy, or will she offer you free sessions herself if you follow her advice and sustain physical injury or autoimmune diseases connected to stress and abuse?
+Will Dr. Angela Bisignano pay for your kids’ therapy if you stay in a toxic marriage due to her advice?
 Will she ever take responsibility for writing this misleading article?

-No doubt thousands of abused spouses have read Bisignano’s article and have been driven into despair and depression and possibly a few even to suicide.
+No doubt many abused spouses have read Bisignano’s article and have been driven into despair and depression and possibly a few even to suicide.
+(In fact, here is the an interview with a woman who believed articles like this and stayed with a child abuser.)

-Waite’s book, The Case for Marriage, came out in 2000, and it suggested that women would struggle financially after divorce.
-But for abuse victims, they would rather be a bit poorer and the relief of peace and safety.
+Baskerville: Waite’s book, The Case for Marriage, came out in 2000, and it suggested that women would struggle financially after divorce.
+But for abuse victims, they would rather be a bit poorer and have the relief of being safe.

-As education levels have risen, and women’s “social capital” has increased, women don’t fair as poorly as they used to.
+As education levels have risen, and women’s “social capital” has increased, women don’t fare as poorly as they used to.
 See McKeever and Wolfinger, SHIFTING FORTUNES IN A CHANGING ECONOMY: Trends in the Economic Well-Being of Divorced Women.
-For many abuse victims, they’d rather be a little poorer than to live in a war zone.
+2005.
+They say that women are doing better after divorce.
+Here’s the abstract from their study:

 • Is the therapist licensed?